We took a road trip through the South Africa’s largest mountain range… The mountain of dragons… The Drakensberg.

 We, however, are now going to talk about two waterfalls near Howick.

-Howick Falls is a stunning 95m high waterfall that has a great legend attached to it.
+Howick Falls is still a stunning 95m high waterfall though, and it has a great legend attached to it.

 Local legend says that a giant serpent creature lives at the bottom of the falls and only a sangoma may approach it, but only to pray and offer worship to the beast.